igor110055/prismic-contentful-migration/README.md

 Use the commands listed above to run the migration.

+The migration script maps through the Prismic content and create a Contentful JSON file, which is then imported to Contentful.

 The migration is rate limited by Contentful to 5 put requests per second.

 ## SAMPLE SHAPE OF PRISMIC REQUEST